The City of Ravensberg, Southern Territory, Present Day

-"Sorry,m'dear."
+“Sorry,m'dear.”
 Reina lifted her grey-streaked head and smiled apologetically around the two pins she held in her teeth.
-"I was so absorbed listenin' to your friend, I wasn't payin' attention to what I was doin'."
+“I was so absorbed listenin' to your friend, I wasn't payin' attention.”

 Carefully, Martin swiveled around on the teetering stool.
 Kaolin stood behind him with a scroll half unrolled in his hands.
 The ebony haired elf grinned and shrugged.
 “Don't blame me if the ladies want to hear the latest from the heralds.”

-"Of course not," Martin grumbled, as he rubbed his backside.
-"I'm blaming you for having me skewered."
+“Of course not,” Martin grumbled, “I’m blaming you for having me skewered.”

 Kaolin came around to observe Reina’s progress with the hem.
 “Are you through with him yet?
 We’ve a rehearsal to get to.”